rickliveshere/IIS7-Dispatcher/README.md

   - Set the app pool pipeline mode
   - Set the app pool .net runtime
   - Create a website and root virtual directory (if it doesn't already exist)
+  - Setup a website binding (including protocol, ip address and host header)
+  - Associate the website with the app pool
   - Create a host directory (if it doesn't already exist)
   - Create a backup directory (if it doesn't already exist)
   - Stop the website